bixBeta/scRNA-WS24/Lessons/Week3.md

 # 1. Import Seurat Object

 If you finished the week 2 exercises, most likely you will already have the `sobj.filtered` object in your environment.
-If for some reason it is not there, you may alternatively re-load it using the readRDS command.
-The seurat object from exercise2 is available for access at the following path: `/path/to/sobj.filtered`

 Then, let's start by re-plotting the umaps that we obtained from the end of the exercises last week. <br>

 ```
-# sobj.filtered <- readRDS("/path/to/sobj.filtered/03_sobj.clustered.RDS") # un-comment this line by removing the '#' symbol from the beginning of this line if you would like to use the seurat object that is provided by BioHPC
+# sobj.filtered

 # Plotting UMAP
 u1 = DimPlot(sobj.filtered, group.by = "seurat_clusters", label = T)